 A coronary angiogram is a test to look at the blood vessels of your heart.
 These are called the coronary arteries.
 You may have this test to see if any of these arteries are narrowed or blocked.
 The test may also be used to measure the pressure in your heart's chambers.
 A doctor will insert a thin, flexible tube into a blood vessel in your upper leg or groin.
 This tube is called a catheter.
 In some cases, the doctor may insert the catheter in a blood vessel near your elbow or wrist.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-procedure can be stressful.
+Procedures can be stressful.
 This information will help you understand what you can expect.
 And it will help you safely prepare for your procedure.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter B598 in the search box to learn more about "Coronary Angiogram: Before Your Procedure."
+Enter B598 in the search box to learn more about "Coronary Angiogram: Before Your Procedure".

 Current as of: December 6, 2017

 Adam Husney, MD - Family Medicine

-©2006-2016 Healthwise, Incorporated.
+©2006-2018 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.